MolSSI/QCElemental/docs/MIGRATION.md

   - Make subschema more re-useable and composible
   - Standardize naming and field availability to be more predictable
   - Bring visible change to accompany the Pydantic v2 transition
+  - Make models more compatible with standard Pydantic v2 paradigms and workflows

 - This guide is AI generated and edited with some care.
 But a better guide is the [cheat sheet](docs/qcschema_cheatsheet_9Jan2026.pdf).